 How the Partnership Works

 A steering committee comprising members from Philadelphia, Netivot & Sdot Negev makes annual allocation decisions.
-This year’s allocation is $400,000, funding 14 programs plus staff and the cost of hosting visiting delegations.
+Last year’s allocation was $360,000, which funded 14 programs plus staff and the cost of hosting visiting delegations.

 The Philadelphia-Sdot Negev relationship is part of the Jewish Agency for Israel’s Partnership2Gether program, which links 39 regions in Israel with 550 Diaspora communities.
 These partnerships emphasize people-to-people relationships, collective decision making, and development of collaborative programs.